 - Awkward? – The other story in the book that I didn’t particularly like but people loved.
 It was the closest thing to a light-hearted story in the book, and it was only included to serve as a change of pace following the previous story.
 Most people thought it was funny.
 I found it corny.
 If I did it all over again, this and A Delayed First Date would be cut in favor of making other stories longer.

 - Use As Directed – Along with Awkward First Date, this is the story I did the most research for prior to writing it.
 I’m really happy with how it turned out.
 Feedback was largely good, it had a neutral ending that I liked, and apparently I did a decent job at representing a perspective of someone with a mental illness fairly and objectively.
 This story makes me happy.

 - Laments of a Disillusioned Twenty Something – Oh my fucking god I was so whiny in this story.
-I’d re-write this story to be something more like what happens in one of the two storylines of Janus if I had it to do again.
+I’d re-write this story to be something more like what happens in one of the other short stories I’ve written if I had it to do again.

 - Tia – This has become my favorite story in the book over time, however as one reviewer said, they really wished it was longer.
 I agree.
 It’s a very powerful story, but I could have done so much more with it.
 Definitely my biggest disappointment story-wise for that reason.

 As for me and how being a published author has impacted me…it really hasn’t.
 As I mentioned, there hasn’t been a financial impact of any kind.
 It’s not like my social media life has taken off.
 Even though I still a see a copy or two of my book purchased every now and again, the book sits largely dormant now.
 I definitely haven’t been able to make a career change to be a full-time author…not that I’d be able to if currently proposed healthcare plans pass anyway.